ChicoState/SoftwareEngineering/x06-GTest/README.md

 > GTEST_DIR = /usr/local/include/gtest

 and change it to the directory you placed Google Test.
-Provide the entire path to the directory in Google Test that has the following folders/files:
+Provide the entire path to the directory in Google Test that has the [following folders/files](https://github.com/google/googletest/tree/master/googletest/include/gtest):

-> **include**
 > **internal**
-> **src**
 > gtest.h
 > gtest-typed-test.h
 > gtest-test-part.h